-The British Airways Visa Signature® Card (review) is one of the best airline co-branded credit cards out there, as it offers lots of benefits for those who fly British Airways with any frequency, and it’s also offering a phenomenal welcome bonus at the moment.
+The British Airways Visa Signature® Card (review) is one of the best airline co-branded credit cards out there, as it offers lots of benefits for those who fly British Airways with any frequency, and it’s also offering a solid welcome bonus at the moment.

 The British Airways Card travel together ticket

 The British Airways Visa perk that tends to cause the most differing opinions among people is the travel together ticket.
 I say that because some people find it to be invaluable, while others find it to be worthless.
 Let’s take a closer look at how this benefit works.

 British Airways companion voucher basics